 Attention seekers also tend to fish for compliments.
 They will brag about their achievements, act vulnerable, or say self-deprecating things to manipulate you to reassure them by saying positive things about them while trying to be nice.

-Some people also fish for compliments by pretending they are not as good as they actually are to get people to praise them when they do well.
-One good example of someone fishing for compliments this way would be a player who is good at a particular sport pretending they aren’t that good, so you have to compliment their performance when they win.
+One good example of someone fishing for compliments in this way would be a player who is good at a particular sport pretending they aren’t that good, so you have to compliment their performance when they win.

 - They are narcissistic